-Special Kids Photography of America: Photographing children with special needs | Photofocus
+Special Kids Photography of America: Photographing children with special needs

-While wandering the show floor at WPPI, I came across the Special Kids Photography of America booth, which had images of special needs children displayed.
+A few years ago while wandering the show floor at WPPI, I came across the Special Kids Photography of America booth.
+They had images of special needs children displayed.

-Having a special needs stepson myself, I stopped in to chat with them about what they do not once, but twice and left their booth both times with tears in my eyes.
+Having a special needs stepson myself, I stopped in to chat with them about what they do not once, but twice.
+Both times I left their booth both times with tears in my eyes.

 What is Special Kids Photography of America?